Tutorial

 The Simplest Version: A Status File

-Before you build anything, start with a convention.
-Have your agent maintain a STATE.md file in its workspace:
+Before you build anything, start with a conversation.

 Level 2: A Local Web Dashboard